CLASSIC PAPUA NEW GUINEA BIRDING TOUR: DETAILED ITINERARY

 Papua New Guinea (New Britain): Day 1 The extension begins with a morning flight from Port Moresby in ‘mainland’ Papua New Guinea to the small town of Hoskins on the island of New Britain for a four nights stay at nearby Kimbe Bay.
 Later we will begin our exploration of this interesting island with its many special birds.

 Papua New Guinea (New Britain): Days 2-4 New Britain, the largest island of the Bismarck Archipelago, has the richest avifauna of any island in the Southwest Pacific (excluding New Guinea itself of course).
 Many of the species that we will see are either endemic to New Britain alone or to the Bismarck archipelago as a whole (and sometimes the Solomon Islands also).
-We shall explore the patches of rainforest that are still to be found amongst the vast oil-palm plantations.
+We shall explore the patches of rainforest that are still to be found amongst the vast oil palm plantations.
 The huge trees harbour many spectacular pigeons and parrots, and several species may be seen feeding in the same fruiting trees.

 Imperial pigeons are very well represented; Yellowish (or Yellowish-tinted) restrict themselves to the coastline, whilst the numerous Red-knobbed is more catholic, occurring throughout the forest, and Island is, as the name suggests, most common on offshore islands.
-Two foothill species range down to the adjacent lowland forest; the scarce Black (or Bismarck) is a canopy frequenting species that we rarely encounter, while the secretive Finsch’s keeps inside the canopy and is difficult to locate except by its distinctive call.
+Two foothill species range down to the adjacent lowland forest; the scarce Black (or Bismarck) is a canopy-frequenting species that we rarely encounter, while the secretive Finsch’s keeps inside the canopy and is difficult to locate except by its distinctive call.

 The fruit doves are represented by Knob-billed, closely related to the Orange-bellied of the mainland, whilst the rarely-seen Yellow-bibbed is a largely ‘small island’ form related to White-bibbed.
-Mackinlay’s Cuckoo-Dove favours edges, while Pied Cuckoo-Dove is a fairly scarce forest interior inhabitant and the diminutive terrestrial White-breasted Ground Dove also occur amidst the gloom but is often very difficult to find.
+Mackinlay’s Cuckoo-Dove favours edges, while Pied Cuckoo-Dove is a fairly scarce forest interior inhabitant and the diminutive terrestrial White-breasted Ground Dove also occurs amidst the gloom but is often very difficult to find.
 Noisy Blue-eyed Cockatoos are one of the most conspicuous parrots and Purple-bellied (or Eastern Black-capped) Lories are also numerous.
 Strikingly large Great Flying Foxes can be seen flapping and gliding lazily overhead.

 Papua New Guinea (New Britain): Day 5 Today we will take a morning flight back to Port Moresby, where the tour ends.